xhluca/wikicat/README.md

 The results will be saved in `~/.wikicat_data/category_graph_<yyyymmdd>.json`.

-## Viewer

-The `wikicat.viewer`  is an application that allows you to visually explore the Wikipedia category graph.
+## `wikicat.viewer`: an application to visually explore the category graph

 To install the viewer, run: